University of Florida: Dance Marathon at UF

 Dance Marathon at UF is an annual 26.2-hour event benefiting the patients of University of Florida Health Shands Children's Hospital in Gainesville, Florida.
 Each year, more than 800 students stay awake and on their feet to raise money and awareness for Children's Miracle Network Hospitals.
 In the 23 years of Dance Marathon at UF's existence, more than $15 million has been donated, making it the most successful student-run philanthropy in the southeastern United States.
 In 2017, DM at UF raised a record total of $2,724,324 for UF Health Shands Children's Hospital, becoming the second most successful Dance Marathon in the nation.

 Reserve Officer Training Corps

 The University of Florida Reserve Officer Training Corps is the official officer training and commissioning program at the University of Florida.
 Officially founded in 1905, it is one of the oldest such programs in the nation.

 The Reserve Officer Training Corps offers commissions for the United States Army, United States Navy, United States Marine Corps, and the United States Air Force.
 The unit is one of the oldest in the nation, and is at Van Fleet Hall.

-The Reserve Officer Training Corps at the University of Florida offers training in the military sciences to students who desire to perform military service after they graduate.
-The Departments of the Army, Air Force, and Navy each maintain a Reserve Officers Training Corps and each individual department has a full staff of military personnel.